Jasmine Mote, Ph.D.

 Ivy Tran, M.A.

-Ivy is a third year Ph.D. student in the Clinical Psychology program at Hofstra University.
+Ivy is a fourth year Ph.D. student in the Clinical Psychology program at Hofstra University.
 She received her B.A. at Boston University in Psychology and a minor in History.
 She is interested in motivation and learning in psychosis and how these difficulties contribute to heightened anxiety and re-hospitalization.
 In her free time, she enjoys boxing, watercolor painting, baking, and walking her puppy Lily.

 Pancake is the MESH Lab feline representative.
 His research interests include understanding the daily social behaviors of birds and promoting treat deliveries from human companions.
 In his free time he enjoys napping and keeping his brother Pepper in line.